 This is no problem if they’re kept on sand because the Axolotl can simply poop out any sand it swallows.
 But any substrate with coarser grains can lead to big trouble.
-When ingested gravel can cause compaction and even death, so avoid it completely!
+When ingested, gravel can cause compaction and even death, so avoid it completely!
 It’s definitely not worth the risk despite looking a little cleaner since it hides waste better than sand does.

 Axolotls appreciate hiding places and will love some decor in the tank.
 Although not all standard aquarium decor will work there are still plenty of options to cheer up your Axie aquarium a little.

 We love live plants – they don’t just look good, but they also help keep your water values stable.
 When choosing plants for your Axolotl tank, go for sturdy species.
 Axies aren’t the most mindful creatures around and they’re known to uproot or smash delicate greenery.

 Additionally, it can be difficult to find species that can withstand the low temperature that Axolotls should be kept at.

 Marimo moss balls are a crowd favorite for Axolotl tanks.
 They also prefer colder water conditions just like Axolotls, they don’t require a lot of light, and are extremely easy to keep (just make sure your moss balls are large enough to not fit into a curious Axolotl’s mouth).

 Keep up with your water changes and tank maintenance as well because Marimo moss balls are very sensitive to high levels of pollutants and can get smothered in algae.

 Here are some other plants that might work well: